prestodb/presto/presto-docs/src/main/sphinx/admin/spill.rst

 disk may have a longer execution time by orders of magnitude than a query that runs completely in memory.

+In order to achieve more consistent query performance while still allowing larger queries to take advantage of spill-to-disk, ``experimental.query-limit-spill-enabled`` can be set to ``true``.
+This property will trigger spilling for a query whenever its memory usage exceeds the per-node total memory limit, even if the memory pool is not full.
+See :ref:`tuning-spilling` for more information.

 Please note that enabling spill-to-disk does not guarantee execution of all memory intensive queries.
-It is still possible that the query runner will fail to divide intermediate data into chunks small enough that every chunk fits into memory, leading to ``Out of memory`` errors while loading the data from disk.
+There are some memory-intensive operations that do not support spilling yet.
+It is also still possible that the query runner will fail to divide intermediate data into chunks small enough that every chunk fits into memory, leading to ``Out of memory`` errors while loading the data from disk.